MultiverseLearningProducts/swe/src/bootcamp/wk1/day5.md

 ## Learning Objectives

-* Demonstrate what you have learnt this week by writing classes
+* Demonstrate what you have learnt this week by writing classes for a new domain
-* Set up Jest tests to unit test your classes
+* Set up Jest tests to unit test these classes
-* Write Async tests to test timer functions
+* Write tests to test asynchronous timer functions

 ## Before we start